m-spangenberg/exercises_machinelearning/README.md

 It is safe to say enormous batches tend not to carry much more predictive value than large batches.
 What we ideally want it to get the right gradient on average for much less computation.
 To achieve this we can employ Stochastic Gradient Descent, the term "stochastic" means we are sampling one example comprising each batch at random.
 While SGD works, it can be quite noisy.

 **Mini-batch Stochastic Gradient Descent** is a compromise between full-batch iteration and SGD where we sample between 10 and a 1000 examples chosen at random.
-Even though gradient descent so far has been focused on single features for simplicity's sake, it also works on multivariate feature sets.
+Even though gradient descent so far has been focused on single features for simplicity's sake, it also works on multivariate feature sets. **VERY IMPORTANT**: *Try not to use minibatches larger than 32*

 * Could compute gradient over entire data set on each step, but this turns out to be unnecessary
 * Computing gradient on small data samples works well